Meet Our Team

 Master of Education (Early Childhood Education) (Monash University, Australia)

-Roohi is a Speech and Language Therapist and founder of Wonder Words Therapy, fully licensed by the Allied Health Professions Council (AHPC) and based in Singapore for more than seven years.
+Roohi is fully licensed by the Allied Health Professions Council (AHPC) with more than 10 years of experience under her belt.
 She completed her Master of Science in Speech and Language Pathology from the National University of Singapore in 2012.
 She has worked in public and private paediatric settings - starting at the Child Development Unit in KK Women’s and Children’s Hospital, followed by Thomson Paediatric Centre (now SBCC Child Development Centre) and Treetop Therapy Centre.
 She has also provided speech-language therapy services in Early Intervention Programs (at Thomson Paediatric Centre) and in mainstream schools (Dover Court International School - contracted through Treetop Therapy).
 She is certified in Hanen (It Takes Two to Talk & More Than Words), DIR Floortime (201), PROMPT, PECS I, Visualizing and Verbalizing and the Lidcombe program for Stuttering.

 Roohi works with children (age 6 months to 18 years) with a range of developmental conditions including Autism, Down’s syndrome, Cerebral Palsy, Global Developmental Delay, Specific Language Impairment, developmental language delays and disorders, speech and phonological delays and disorders, ADHD/ADD, stuttering/stammering and social pragmatic difficulties.
 She also provides parent training for families who wish to support their children at home.
 She is fluent in English, Urdu and Hindi, and can provide therapy and parent training in all three languages.